sachin11p12/spring-boot-playground/README.md

 # 🌱 Spring & Spring Boot Learning Journey

-Learning Spring Framework and Spring Boot step by step while building projects.
+This repository documents my journey of learning **Spring Framework** and **Spring Boot** by building projects and exploring core backend development concepts.

 ## 🎯 Goal

-Build a strong foundation in Spring Framework and Spring Boot for backend development.
+Build a strong foundation in Spring Framework and Spring Boot to develop scalable backend applications.

 ## 🛠️ Tech Stack